Christoph History, Family Crest & Coats of Arms

 The surname Christoph was first found in North Lancashire at Furness (now known as Dalton-In-Furness.
 "The town derived its principal importance from the erection of the magnificent Abbey of Furness, founded in 1127, by Stephen, afterwards king of England, for monks of the Cistercian order, whom he removed from Tulketh, in Amounderness, to this valley, where, obtaining valuable grants, they continued for more than four centuries. "

-Important Dates for the Christoph family
+Early History of the Christoph family

 This web page shows only a small excerpt of our Christoph research.
 Another 69 words (5 lines of text) covering the years 1558, 1613, 1225, 1245, 1295 and 1659 are included under the topic Early Christoph History in all our PDF Extended History products and printed products wherever possible.